BYUCS235/cs235-assignments/quality_code.md

 ## Case

 There are many different ways to name things in programming.
-For example, you can use camel case, snake case, or kebab case.
+For example, you can use snake case or camel case.

 In this class, you are encouraged to use whichever case you prefer but make sure to be consistant from program to program.